llaske/sugarizer/docs/tutorial_step5.md

 One point however: we need to wait to initialize strings that the `locale.ini` is read.
 It's possible because the webL10n framework raise a new `localized` event on the window when the language is ready.

-So we will now initialize the welcome message in the `localized` event listener like that, at the end of `activity/activity.js` file:
+So we will now initialize the welcome message in the `localized` event listener like that, in the end of the require function of `activity/activity.js` file:

 	// Process localize event
 	window.addEventListener("localized", function() {